brian-tex/AboutMe/pages/shell-scripts/how-to-use-shell-scripts.md

 ---
 layout: page
-title: Shell Scripts
+title: How to Use It
-subtitle: How to use Shell scripts.
+subtitle: How to use Shell scripts
 tags: [shell, automation]
 comments: true
 ---